 Variations in the event-by-event energy estimate should be considerably smaller than those encountered in the Solar reflection analysis; the systematic errors implied by Figure \ref{fig:dErg} therefore represent a (very) conservative upper limit.
-As illustration, Figure \ref{fig:TDSNR} shows the signal-to-noise power ratio measured for higher amplitude calibration pulser events, indicating an intrinsic event-by-event energy uncertainty a factor of $\sim$2 smaller than what our analysis, based on the lower amplitude Solar signal, might otherwise indicate.
+This analysis therefore provides some basis for directly applying the Fresnel coefficients to infer the energies of cosmic rays measured by their surface-reflected radio-frequency emissions, as well as the energies of neutrinos detected via their emissions across the air-ice interface.
+Ongoing analysis will incorporate these results, combined with improved simulations of the radio frequency EAS signal, to give revised estimates of the observed ANITA-I cosmic ray events.